It refers to the inability of an individual to completely close the eyelids and can cause dry eyes and irritation, and even permanent damage.

 Is there any complication with Lagoftalmo?

-The untreated Lagoftalmo leaves the eyes vulnerable to scratches and other injuries because they are not protected by the eyelids.
+The untreated Lagoftalmo leaves the eyes vulnerable to scratches and other injuries because the eyelids do not protect them.

-The continuous exposure of your eyes can also lead to keratopathy on exposure, which has the same symptoms as Lagoftalm.
+The continuous exposure of your eyes can also lead to keratopathy on direction, which has the same symptoms as Lagoftalm.

 Surgery to treat Lagoftalm can also have complications.
-Tarsorraphy can leave permanent scars, while gold-weight implants may begin to move away from their original location.
+Cartography can leave permanent scars, while gold-weight implants may begin to move away from their original location.